liteflow-labs/rarible-protocol-contracts/deploy.md

 - copy smart contract from `deployed factory721 minimal at`
 - copy smart contract from `deployed factory1155 at`

-Add the new values to the following sections and commit this file as well as the new file `deploy-CHAIN_NAME.md`.
+Add the new values to the following sections and commit this file as well as the new file `deploy-CHAIN_NAME.md` and also `deploy/.openzeppelin/CHAIN.json`

 ### deploy erc721 token